Sun-Mountain/GenConCal/README.md

 pnpm install
 ```

-4. Once the installation is complete, start the development server:
+4. Once the installation is complete, navigate to the `frontend` directory and start the development server:
 ```
 npm run dev
 // or